 Self Managed Personal Care

-When people have an injury at work and need home care services, they may be eligible to participate in our Self Managed Personal Care Program (SMPC).
+When people have an injury at work and need personal care support at home, they may be eligible to participate in our Self Managed Personal Care (SMPC) program.
 The SMPC program provides eligible injured workers with the opportunity for increased choice and autonomy to manage their home support services.

 Overview of services

 Through the program, injured workers can guide and manage the provision of personal care in their own home.
-If you’re accepted in the program, you become an employer and are responsible for recruiting, hiring, training, scheduling, and supervising health care aids.
-You are also responsible for monthly reporting to WorkSafeBC, Revenue Canada, and overseeing SMPC funds with the assistance of a hired bookkeeper.
+Once you're accepted into the program, you become an employer and are responsible for recruiting, hiring, training, scheduling, and supervising health care aids.
+You are also responsible for monthly reporting to WorkSafeBC, Revenue Canada, and overseeing SMPC funds with the assistance of a hired bookkeeper or accountant.

 SMPC is not appropriate for injured workers who only require homemaking services.